indico/indico-maps/README.md

 of interest from an OSM map.
 * the second one sets up a lightweight tileserver-gl using the data generated above;

-The Dockerfile must be customized to use the proper GSM coordinates and the configuration files you will create in the next steps, in particular:
+The Dockerfile must be customized to use the proper GPS coordinates and the configuration files you will create in the next steps, in particular:

 * the shapefile passed as a `tilemaker` argument
-* the tile file name you want to use for yoursite, used a the output for the `osmconvert` command and as an argument to `tilemaker`
+* the tile file name you want to use for your site, used as the output for the `osmconvert` command and as an argument to `tilemaker`

 ### Shapefile

 To build a shapefile, you need to use [QGIS](https://www.qgis.org) or a similar tool.
 See links below for the QGIS documentation.

 The basic steps to create a shapefile are (based on QGIS 3.8):

 1. Extract the OSM map of your site.
-Look at the Dockerfile to do it: it typically involves downloading your OSM region map from [Geofabrik](https://download.geofabrik.de) and running `osmconvert` to extract the region of interest.
+Look at the Dockerfile to see how to do it: it typically involves downloading your OSM region map from [Geofabrik](https://download.geofabrik.de) and running `osmconvert` to extract the region of interest.
 Be aware that loading a region map into QGIS generally doesn't work because it is too big.
 1. Open QGIS and create a new project if one was already open
 1. Use menu `Layer` -> `Add a layer` -> `Add a vector layer...`.
 In the `Source` pane, select the file containing your OSM site map (extracted during first step) and click the `Add` button: the new layer should appear in the bottom left pane of the QGIS window.
-Click `Close` button.
+Click the `Close` button.
 1. Use menu `Layer` -> `Create a layer` -> `Create a new shapefile...`.
 Enter the shapefile file name (it must match the parameter passed to `tilemaker` in the Dockerfile) and for the geometry type, select `Polygon`.
 Accept all other defaults.
-Click the `Add`button: the shapefile layer should appear in the bottom left pane of the QGIS window.
+Click the `Add` button: the shapefile layer should appear in the bottom left pane of the QGIS window.
 Click `Close` button.
-1. With the shapefile layer selected in the bottom left pane of the QGIS window, click on the pencil icon and then on the `Add a polygon` button, on the right of the pencil button.
+1. With the shapefile layer selected in the bottom left pane of the QGIS window, click on the pencil icon and then on the `Add a polygon` button, to the right of the pencil button.
 1. On your map, draw a polygon around your site or laboratory buildings, clicking at the position of each vertex.
 Once you are done with the polygon, do a right click and accept the default ID (`null`).
 1. Repeating the previous step, draw a polygon around each set of buildings you want to identify as part of your